 To do this we need an optimizer that can track a large number of optima throughout the search, accounting for the possibility of changing (both increasing and decreasing) the number of optima being optimized.
 We do this using an implementation of a multi-swarm PSO algorithm.
 Similar ideas have been explored for multi-objective optimization in \cite{Kennedy:2000}.
 The optimizer is initialized with an (arbitrary) number of swarms each containing the same number of particles.
 Each swarm is evolved using the usual PSO rule described in Sec.~\ref{subsec:PSO}.
 Once each swarm has converged on the $\Upsilon_{N_{\rm{high}}}$ surface, $k$-means clustering is run on the positions of all particles on all swarms to (re)group them.
 This allows for the merging of swarms which are optimizing the same peak or for the creation of new swarms when additional peaks are detected.
 The total number of particles is conserved throughout the search.
 The search statistic is then changed to $\Upsilon_{N'}$ ($N'<N$) as we move down a rung of the ladder.
 The search and re-clustering processes repeat until all swarms have converged on the $N=1$ surface.
 The positions and $\Upsilon_{N=1}$ function values at the end of the search are the main results.

-The use of multiple-swarms and k-means clustering is a significant development compared to our earlier work.
+The use of multiple-swarms and $k$-means clustering is a significant development compared to our earlier work.
 See Appendix \ref{app:PSO_params} for the values of all the multi-swarm PSO algorithm hyper-parameters used for the search.

 Note that PSO is not invariant with respect to a change of parameters $\theta\rightarrow\theta'(\theta)$.
 In particular, PSO is not invariant with respect to rotations in the parameter space.
-This can lead to undesirable features in the particle locations when optimising simple, approximately Gaussian-looking peaks; see, for example, Fig.~2 of Ref.~\cite{Prasad:2012} and Ref.~\cite{Spears:2010} for a discussion.
-We have found that this can problematic for our search especially when $\Upsilon_N$ has non-linear correlations in parameter space.
+This can lead to undesirable features in the particle locations when optimizing simple, approximately Gaussian-looking peaks; see, for example, Fig.~2 of Ref.~\cite{Prasad:2012} and Ref.~\cite{Spears:2010} for a discussion.
+We have found that this can be problematic for our search especially when $\Upsilon_N$ has non-linear correlations in parameter space.
 At the moment, this has been overcome simply by increasing the total number of particles used.
-However, we note there exist rotationally invariant variants of the PSO algorithm (e.g.\ \cite{Wilke:2007}), these may help alleviate these problems.
+However, we note there exist rotationally invariant versions of the PSO algorithm (e.g.\ \cite{Wilke:2007}), these may help alleviate these problems.
 However, these algorithms are more complicated and have additional tuning parameters which need to be optimized.
-We don't investigate such algorithms here.
+We do not investigate such algorithms here.